mahuntington/django-notes/python.md

 1. Have a class inherit from another
 1. Create a factory for objects

+## Running files

+These notes are for python3, so use `python3 filename.py` to run your files

 ## Print a message

 You can print a message to the user